Mental Health Provider Trainings

 Trainings will take place on Teams and information, including links, will be sent to all registered individuals.

-2 CEUs are pending for each session for the following ND Licensing Boards: Social Work; Counseling; and Psychology.
+2 CEUs are approved for each session for ND Certified Peer Support Specialists and ND Licensing Boards: Social Work; Counseling; and Psychology.

 Session 1: Understanding the Impact of Historical Trauma on Native American Youth and Families (clinicians & non-clinicians)